 Top seven tips to get paid faster

-Getting paid and having a healthy cashflow is the lifeblood of every small business, but it’s not always as easy as sending an invoice at the end of the month.
-You’ll be laughing straight to the bank with these top invoicing tips.
+Getting paid and having a healthy cashflow is the lifeblood of every small business, but it’s not always as easy as sending an invoice.
+The 1,500 businesses that spoke to us about invoicing offered these practical tips:

-- Discuss payment terms before you get started
+Discuss payment terms before you get started

-- Keep detailed records of inventory and time
+Keep detailed records of inventory and time

-- Make the invoice clear and easy to understand
+Make the invoice clear and easy to understand

 List the details of the job in a way that makes sense to the client – any confusion could create a payment lag.
 It’s also good to personalize your invoice with your business logo – it helps carry on the professionalism of your work.

-- Address the invoice to the person paying
+Address the invoice to the person paying

-- Invoice as soon as possible
+Invoice as soon as possible

 Send your invoice as soon as possible, the sooner a client receives an invoice the sooner they will make payment.
 It also means they will receive it when the value of your work is still fresh in their mind.
 Accounting software that lets you create professional recurring invoices will streamline the invoicing process.